How to Run a Multi‑Phase Study

 Pro Tip

-When designing studies with multiple phases, make sure to clearly define the transitions between phases and ensure that participant variables are updated in real-time.
-This ensures that the correct activities are displayed at the right times and prevents confusion during transitions.
+When designing multi-phase studies, clearly define the transition rules between phases and ensure participant variables are updated consistently.
+This helps ensure that participants see the correct activities at the appropriate time and reduces confusion during phase transitions.